vsouza/awesome-ios/README.md

 * [ActiveLabel.swift](https://github.com/optonaut/ActiveLabel.swift) - UILabel drop-in replacement supporting Hashtags (#), Mentions (@) and URLs (http://) written in Swift :large_orange_diamond:
 * [MZTimerLabel](https://github.com/mineschan/MZTimerLabel) - A handy class for iOS to use UILabel as a countdown timer or stopwatch just like in Apple Clock App.
 * [CountdownLabel](https://github.com/suzuki-0000/CountdownLabel) - Simple countdown UILabel with morphing animation, and some useful function. :large_orange_diamond:
-* [IncrementableLabel](https://github.com/tbaranes/IncrementableLabel) - Incrementable label for iOS, OS X, and tvOS. :large_orange_diamond:
+* [IncrementableLabel](https://github.com/tbaranes/IncrementableLabel) - Incrementable label for iOS, macOS, and tvOS. :large_orange_diamond:
 * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - A drop-in replacement for UILabel that supports attributes, data detectors, links, and more
 * [NumberMorphView](https://github.com/me-abhinav/NumberMorphView) - A label view for displaying numbers which can transition or animate using a technique called number tweening or number morphing. :large_orange_diamond:
 * [GlitchLabel](https://github.com/kciter/GlitchLabel) - Glitching UILabel for iOS. :large_orange_diamond: